pulumi/examples/classic-azure-ts-dynamicresource/README.md

 ## Running the App

 1. Create a new stack:

+    ```bash
+    pulumi stack init azure-cdn-custom-domain
     ```
-    $ pulumi stack init azure-cdn-custom-domain
-    ```

 1. Login to Azure CLI (you will be prompted to do this during deployment if you forget this step):

+    ```bash
+    az login
     ```
-    $ az login
-    ```

 1. Restore NPM dependencies:

+    ```bash
+    npm install
     ```

-    $ npm install
+    ...or if you prefer using `yarn`, then `yarn install`.

+1. Configure target Azure environment:

+    ```bash
+    pulumi config set azure:location <location>
+    pulumi config set azure:subscriptionId <YOUR_SUBSCRIPTION_ID>
     ```

-    ...or if you prefer using `yarn`, then `yarn install`.

 1. Run `pulumi up` to preview and deploy changes:

-    ```
+    ```console
     $ pulumi up
     Previewing changes:
     ...